-10.1 Restoring a Backup of Virtual Machines
+8 Restoring a Backup of Virtual Machines

-Select the Recovery -> Entire VM in the Actions tab of the main menu to restore one or several backed up virtual machines.
-The New Restore Task wizard opens in the main workspace area and asks you to provide the required information and configure the necessary settings for the new restore task.
+Click on the Restore button in the Actions tab of the main menu to restore one or several backed up virtual machines.
+The Restore Backup wizard opens in the main workspace area and asks you to provide the required information and configure the necessary settings for the new restore task.
 The wizard consists of the three consecutive steps which appear in the same area:

-- Select VM(s) to restore.
+- What to restore.

 - Where to restore.

 - How to restore.